This Woman Blogs About Her Private Stalker

 Yeah, he calls her at night, which was the one thing he couldn’t do with me anymore because I just turn my phone off.
 Meeting her was shocking, but really good also, because it showed me that it really didn’t have anything to do with me.
 It could have happened to any other woman, and it will happen to others.
 It’s not about me.
 It’s him.

-Do you ever fantasise about what you would do or say to him if you’d meet him face to face?
+Do you ever fantasize about what you would do or say to him if you’d meet him face to face?

 I’d probably just turn around and walk the other way.